OmerDurmus28/Omer-Portfolio/README.md

 **Objective:** Investigate determinants of life satisfaction in Türkiye using WVS data.
 **Methods:**
 - Subset and labeled WVS Türkiye sample with `haven`, `labelled`, and `tidyverse`
-- Built multivariate regression models on income, education, trust in institutions
+- Built multivariate regression models on dependent and independent variables; health, income, education, trust in institutions
 - Visualized with `sjPlot` and `ggplot2`
-**Key Finding:** Trust in government and economic status were the most robust predictors of life satisfaction.
+**Key Finding:** Health and economic status were the most robust predictors of life satisfaction.
 🔗 [Read Report](https://github.com/OmerDurmus28/Omer-Portfolio/blob/main/Unraveling%20Life%20Satisfaction%20in%20Turkey%20A%20Multifaceted%20Analysis.pdf)

 #### 🚗 Fuel Efficiency Analysis (IEA Data)